Products are chosen independently by our editors. Purchases made through our links may earn us a commission.

 The moment you start shopping for an electric toothbrush, you’re faced with a choice: oscillating versus sonic brush heads.
 Oral-B (which makes mostly oscillating electric toothbrushes) and Philips Sonicare (which makes mostly sonic electric toothbrushes) each make grand, and sometimes misleading, statements about how each type works and their relative merits.
 Here’s the simplest way to explain it:

-An oscillating brush head moves with a little rotation to the right, then a little rotation to the left—back and forth, really fast.
-It looks cool, if not a little intimidating to the first-time user.
+An oscillating brush head moves with a bit of rotation to the right, then a slight rotation to the left, back and forth, really fast.
+It looks cool, but it can be a bit intimidating for first-time users.

 According to our research, choosing one technology over another will have a negligible impact on your teeth.
 In a 2011 review of 17 separate trials, no definitive conclusions could be made regarding the superiority of one technology over the other when it came to reducing plaque and gingivitis.
 There are no tremendous differences between most electric brushes.

-This negligible difference between electric toothbrush technologies was backed up by an expert.
+An expert backed up this negligible difference between electric toothbrush technologies.
 Harvard’s Dr. Soo-Woo Kim said that, in his experience, he did not see a significant difference in effectiveness between oscillating and sonic.

 How do I clean an electric toothbrush?

 Also, never share an electric toothbrush head with someone, even if you’re close!
 That’s a great way to swap germs with someone.
-And if you or someone in your household has been sick, it’s a good idea for folks to get a fresh start with their toothbrush heads.
+If you or someone in your household has been sick, consider getting a fresh start with your toothbrush heads.

 How do I maintain an electric toothbrush?

-It’s also important to store your electric toothbrush wisely.
-When you’re traveling, keep it covered to protect it from dirt and grime in your traveling kit.
-However, when you’re at home, it’s important to let it breathe.
+It’s also essential to store your electric toothbrush wisely.
+When traveling, keep your belongings covered to protect them from dirt and grime in your kit.
+However, when you’re at home, it’s essential to let it breathe.
 If you keep your electric toothbrush covered all the time, that damp, close environment can become a breeding ground for bacteria.

 How often should I change my electric toothbrush’s head?